Welcome!!

 Much of the material found here has been written either by the Study Commission on Doctrine or other Free Methodists.

-Interesting as the articles are, only two communicate the official positions of the Free Methodist Church in Canada.
+Interesting as the articles are, only two communicate the official positions of the Free Methodist Church in Canada: The Articles of Religion of The Free Methodist Church (denominational doctrinal statements) and The Christian Journey (pastoral teaching followed by personal and social lifestyle applications).

 These two documents excerpted from The Manual of The Free Methodist Church in Canada are the first documents you will encounter.
 They are placed as a convenient reference for those who wish to clarify the official position of The Free Methodist Church on various issues.

-Note: A reference to a writer’s work in a footnote or bibliography is not a blanket endorsement by the Free Methodist Church of that writer’s perspective.
+Note: A reference to a writer’s work in a footnote or bibliography is not a blanket endorsement by the Free Methodist Church of that writer’s perspectiveI

 - A Vision of Holiness for God’s People